Brick by Brick Institute

 When is the Brick by Brick Fellowship?

-Starting in September 2025, we plan to welcome the first Brick by Brick Fellowship cohort of five to eight fellows, who will commit to eight-monthly all-day sessions every second Friday of the month, with an additional event in May, and a graduation ceremony in June 2026 program.
+Starting in September 2026, we plan to welcome the second Brick by Brick Fellowship cohort of 8-10 fellows, who will commit to eight monthly, all-day sessions every second Friday of the month, participate in a mentorship program, organize an Affordable Housing Month event in May, and celebrate their graduation ceremony in June 2027.

 Who is Eligible?